 This idea can largely be connected to the ideas of Karl Marx’s utopian socialist vision.
 Marx intentionally omits any exact outline of how his utopian society functions, as he believes that it should be up to each person to function in the ways that they see fit.
 There is a lot more depth to go into here but the overlying theme is that Marx believes that people should see the fruits of their labor, but also that everyone should define what their own work should be.
 Each different person would have their own definition of how their average day breaks down, further pushing the idea of not having a global reality.
 This topic can connect back to the thesis in more ways, but ultimately requires a bulk of the research for this writing which has not been fully completed yet.
 In the working bibliography is a site by Stanford about all of Marx’s ideas and works that will further add to this conversation.

 More ideas for the essay are surrounding the skepticism shown in The Thing Itself by Adam Roberts.
 These will connect back to the thesis by furthering the argument that everything that “exists” could also not exist and just be a figment of our imagination, or our own personal reality.
 Overall it feels as though this is headed in a good direction, though it feels broad as many different sub ideas come together.
-If there is any recommendation for that it would be greatly appreciated.
+If there is any recommendation for that it would be greatly appreciated

 Working Bibliography

 Bacigalupi, Paolo.
 The Water Knife.
 Little Brown, 2016. -- used above